 I've been struggling with these terms ever since I was about to enter the real world and picking between the two makes me feel I'm getting lost in between.
 It feels like I've wasted a lot of opportunities because one didn't work out while the other does.
 Work can either come from two things, profession or passion.
 Productivity, quality of work, and the learning curve have a huge significance on both parties.
 The profession has been defined in the norms as your job related to which training or college course you had where areas passion is something driven by the motivation that excites you every day regardless of what you get in return.
 Let's try to point some questions that affect this decision.

 Do you love what you do?

-Saying this in reverse would add more meaning, “do you do what you love?”.
-This question is probably the biggest deciding factor of your career.
+Saying this in reverse would add more meaning, "do you do what you love?".
+This question is probably the biggest deciding factor in your career.
 There would probably be some dictating facts from others wherein job A us better than job B. A lot of people have given up their passion in exchange of a high paying job and never live happy for the rest of their lives.
 Is money really that powerful?
-Since this is all about “love”, are you that greedy to love money?
-Remember, there are some things money can’t buy and some of which are time, growth and passion.
+Since this is all about "love", are you that greedy to love money?
+Remember, there are some things money can't buy, and some of which are time, growth, and passion.